SashaPass/Sasha.Pass/README.md

 <img width="178" alt="profilepic" src="https://user-images.githubusercontent.com/26466943/77710379-d1481e80-6f9b-11ea-93bd-fc592fe9efd7.JPG">

-I have been with IBM for 8 years.
-I have worked across many IBM organizations including GTS Service Delivery, Watson Offering Management, and most currently IBM Developer Ecosystems.
-I have lead many initiatives that involve agile methodolgies, business transformation, process improvement, lean six sigma, finance and operations, and event management.
+I have been with IBM for 8 years and have worked across many business units including IT Service Delivery, Product Management, and most currently Developer Ecosystems.
+I have lead many initiatives that involve agile methodologies, business transformation, process improvement, lean six sigma, finance and operations, and event management.
 I am known for my effective agile project leadership, organizing a team toward a common goal, and “getting things done”

 Before IBM, I was in the healthcare and insurance industry working directly with patients, insurance companies, and stakeholders to improve patient care.